GibbonEdu/module-deepLearning/README.md

-# Gibbon Starter Module
+# Deep Learning
- A simple template module to get you started making a module for Gibbon
+Enables schools to implement ICHK's Deep Learning approach, in which students choose learning experiences within a multi-day event.